THE SILVER CASE: What Is Uehara Kamui?

 Screenshot of "Sunset."
 Garcian Smith sits at his kitchen table.
 In front of him are a green mug of coffee and a blue bowl of cereal that resembles Chex.

 Now to consider Emir Parkreiner.
 For most of killer7, the focus character is a man called Garcian Smith who lives in a supernatural trailer in Seattle, Washington.
 He is a member of the titular Killer7 or Second Smith Syndicate, a group of dead assassins whom the quasi-divine Harman Smith, materialistic god of the “Western” world, has absorbed and returned to semi-life as his slaves using a power called the “Multifoliate Personae Phenomenon.”
-Like Format Kamui in his relationship to the FSO, the “robotified” Killer7 unquestioningly assassinate whomever the US government commands them via their contact Christopher Mills.
+Like Format Kamui in his relationship to the FSO, the “robotified” Killer7 unquestioningly assassinate whomever the US government commands them to via their contact Christopher Mills.

 Their lack of freedom is represented in the gameplay: the player can only navigate pre-defined invisible paths no matter what the environment.
 The opposite of how Kurumizawa defines reality by living unobserved, the Killer7 are defined by how they are observed, being locked into a certain persona when one of the many surveillance cameras sees them/him/her.
 The automatons are frequently watched and have no initiative, their very bodies now stolen, not their own but Harman’s.